Library Collections and Facilities

 Facility Location

-Photocopiers Mosher first floor, NE corner; Turpin second floor near elevator; color copier in Mosher basement
+Photocopiers and Scanners Copies on Mosher first floor, NE corner; Scanners and copies in Mosher basement

 Unsecured storage bins Stairwell, Turpin first floor.